mfaisalkhatri/mfaisalkhatri.github.io/source/about/index.md

 I like capturing Landscapes and Nature at its best.
 I prefer writing two line couplets in urdu and also short stories.
 Checkout my writings [here][ghalibwaywebsite]
-My photography blogs can be viewed in the Archives section of this website.

 # Let's Connect!
 Connect with me here on this site via chat window or DM me on Facebook/Twitter/LinkedIn.